Home » There’s A Fancy New Version Of The Polaris Slingshot And It’s Going To Have The Biggest Stereo In Your Town This Summer

 Polaris

-There’s no understating just how loud the Slingshot is, too.
+There’s no understating just how much noise the Slingshot makes, too.
 The Polaris ProStar engine under the hood dumps out under the vehicle, ahead of your passenger’s position in the cockpit.
 Having the exhaust ahead of you means you’re always hearing it.
-It’s loud in pretty much every scenario other than sitting at idle.
+It’s noticeable in pretty much every scenario other than sitting at idle.
 At the very least, the engine sounds like what you get in a high-powered sportbike, so that’s nice, if you’re into that sort of thing.

 If hearing a snarling inline four isn’t your jam, don’t worry, because the music goes up to 11, literally.
 In 2024, I tested a Slingshot that had 200 watts of audio power, and the darn thing was so ear-piercing that it could have been used as a boombox for an entire block party.
 I think I’ve heard quieter live concerts than the Polaris Slingshot.
 The system in the Slingshot Signature Edition is bigger and more powerful.
 I wonder what it sounds like when you crank the volume bar up to 11, the sounds of the eruption of Krakatoa?
 I swear, it’s almost as if Polaris makes the stereo first and then builds the Slingshot around it.